rupl/chrisruppel.com/styleguide.md

 This is a paragraph of text.
 It's just regular text and should be followed by another paragraph or two so I can check spacing in between them.
 I'd love to use some filler text or copy/paste the same thing but writing real content is more natural.

 This is a second paragraph with **bold text for emphasis**.
 It's generated using markdown to make sure it's consistent with regular articles.
-Next comes an `<hr>` tag to separate sections of paragraphs.
+Next comes an `&lt;hr>` tag to separate sections of paragraphs.

 ---